Modeling Touch Input for Users with Motor Impairments: Empirical Insights into Training Size Requirements

 Publication: ACM, New York, NY, USA

-Recognition: Nominated for the Best Communication Paper Award.
+Recognition: Awarded the Best Communication Paper prize.

 Linkhttps://dx.doi.org/10.1145/3744257.3744267